Background check FCRA violations Cost Companies Millions

 TransUnion $60 Million.
 A California jury awarded the largest settlement for FCRA violations ever in June of 2017.
 The lawsuit found TransUnion violated three FCRA provisions:

 - TransUnion failed to follow “reasonable procedures to ensure maximum possible accuracy of the information” regarding the OFAC alert contained in the plaintiffs’ consumer reports. (§ 1681e(b).)

 - TransUnion failed to clearly and accurately disclose all the information in the plaintiffs’ consumer reports upon their request. (§ 1681g(a).)

 - TransUnion failed to provide plaintiffs with a summary of their rights under the FCRA. (§ 1681g(c)(2)(A).)

 The TransUnion settlement is the highest ever imposed for violating FCRA regulations.
-Many companies big and small fall prey to FCRA lawsuits, attorneys are getting better and better at marketing their services and no matter how big your company is if you’re not in compliance you can bet you will be sued.
-That’s why it’s important to ensure your company follows FCRA and State regulations.
+Many companies big and small fall prey to FCRA lawsuits; attorneys are getting better and better at marketing their services, and no matter how big your company is, if you’re not in compliance, you can bet you will be sued.
+That’s why it’s vital to ensure your company follows FCRA and State regulations.